Sadak: Plot

 The next night, Ravi mortgages the taxi and goes back to the brothel.
 He is, however, chided by Maharani who suspects he's either mad or in love with Pooja for offering high sums of money for her on consecutive nights.
-She also tells Ravi that since he has been running this business for the past thirty years, he knew when Pooja came back in the morning that Ravi did not sleep with her.
-After much argument, and requests from Ravi and Gotya, Maharani agrees to let him spend the night with Pooja under the condition that he have sex with her in front of her.
+She also tells Ravi that since she has been running this business for the past thirty years, she knew when Pooja came back in the morning that Ravi did not sleep with her.
+After much argument and requests from Ravi and Gotya, Maharani agrees to let him spend the night with Pooja under the condition that he has sex with Pooja in front of her.
 Ravi agrees, but stabs Maharani, escaping with Pooja in the ensuing chaos.
 Gotya also grabs his girlfriend Chanda and escapes.
 They run away to a distant location where Gotya and Chanda get married in a temple with the blessings of Ravi and Pooja.
 All four come back and take refuge with Salim Bhai.

 In the meantime, Maharani's henchmen find the pimp and break his legs.
 Salim Bhai advises Ravi and Gotya to enlist police protection and Ravi decides to approach Inspector Irani.
 He assures them of his help and asks them to meet him in the parking lot of an apartment complex at a scheduled time.
 However, when the four reach there, Maharani and her henchmen are already waiting and attack them with firearms.
 As the four try to escape, Gotya and Chanda are both shot and Ravi manages to escape with Pooja in Irani's police jeep.
 Once they reach safety, he calls up Irani and warns him that he will have to pay heavily for his betrayal.

 Pooja is, however, captured again by Maharani, after Ravi is tortured and left for dead.
 Ravi, remembering that the fate of his sister and Pooja are the same, regains his lost strength.
-He fights his way back to Maharani by killing Inspector Irani and setting ablaze to Maharani's brothel finally killing Maharani and rescuing Pooja.
-Ravi is jailed for taking law in hands.
-After his release from jail, Pooja and Ravi are united again forever.
+He fights his way back to Maharani by killing Inspector Irani and setting ablaze Maharani's brothel, finally killing Maharani and rescuing Pooja.
+Ravi is jailed for taking law into his hands.
+After his release from jail, Pooja and Ravi are united again.